One of the many, many debates in cycling is the debate over indoor vs outdoor cycling.

-You need a bike trainer, a mat, TV, laptop or computer, a fan and some space, most likely in your garage.
+You need a bike trainer, a mat for your bike trainer, TV, laptop or computer, a fan, and some space, most likely in your garage.

 A smart indoor bike trainer can cost more than a thousand dollars.
 Considering you would only use it when you have absolutely no choice but to stay indoors, that’s quite the investment with limited return.

 You already have everything you’ll need to ride outside.
 No further investments.
-The only expense is the coffee stop and that’s purely optional.
+The only expense is the coffee shop and that’s purely optional.